Justin Dainer-Best, Assistant Professor in Psychology

 Sarah Dunphy-Lelii, Program Chair and Associate Professor in Psychology | CV

 Professor Dunphy-Lelii’s undergraduate education focused on child cognitive development, after which she became project coordinator for the Cognitive Evolution Group at the University of Louisiana, Lafayette, studying cognition in chimpanzees.
-Professor Dunphy-Lelii pursued graduate work with a different population (human preschoolers) but very similar theoretical topics – for example, the ways that young individuals think about the minds of others, and how they reason about unseeable behaviors such as thoughts, beliefs, and desires.
-While in graduate school, she became intrigued by how the specific case of autism might shed some light on these same topics.
-In particular, an interest in how different children learn to distinguish self from other (in terms of perspective-taking, memory, and imitation) emerged.
-At Bard, Professor Dunphy-Lelii has returned to her primary interest in the early cognitive development of typically developing preschoolers.
-Here, she uses her research experience with typical children, children with autism, and primates to influence her ongoing work.
+Professor Dunphy-Lelii then pursued graduate work with human preschoolers on very similar theoretical topics – for example, the ways that young individuals think about the minds of others, and how they reason about unseeable behaviors such as thoughts, beliefs, and desires.
+She became intrigued by how the specific case of autism might shed some light on these same topics – in particular, how different children learn to distinguish self from other in terms of perspective-taking, memory, and imitation.
+Professor Dunphy-Lelii spent a recent sabbatical in Kibale National Park, Uganda following wild chimpanzees; at Bard, her interests in young children’s social cognition, children with autism, and non-human primates influence her ongoing research and teaching.

 Principal Investigator of the Child Development Project.

 Tom Hutcheon, Assistant Professor in Psychology | CV